-Creating this example, we avoided several pitfalls, that you should definately avoid, when you start creating your personal tracking links: they are all related to CONVENTIONS:
+Creating this example, we avoided several pitfalls, that you should definately be aware of, when starting to create your personal tracking links: Most of them are related to CONVENTIONS:

 - Being inconsistent with parameter values: Decide on how to name your parameter values (e.g. “E-Mail” vs. “email” vs. “mail”) and use the same naming convention across all your campaigns